kara-heilemann/EEB5300_KCKH/README.md

 ```

- Here is the Bowtie2 script for the MaSuRCA assembly of raw and unclassified reads:
+ Here is the Bowtie2 script for the MaSuRCA assembly of RU reads:

 ```
 ##########################################################